 spaced-out, schizophrenic personalities.

-Letís stop being selfish in 2003.
-Unselfishness is transformational.
+Letís stop being selfish this new year.
+Healthy unselfishness is transformational.

 WHAT TO DO ?

-Here a few things we all can do to make 2003 a transformational year:
+Here a few things we all can do to make this

-night a week for "couple time."
+a week for "couple time."
 Go on romantic dates.
-Take time
+Take time to have fun

-Find some way of affirming your love for your spouse every day of 2003.
+Find some way of affirming your love for your spouse every day

-- Read more meaningful books and watch less television.
-Find pleasure in
+Read more meaningful books and watch less television.

 the maximum opportunity to rest and gather energy for the new day.